Nrapendra786/garage-management-application/Readme.md

 and updated some spring security features.

 Functionalities are as follows:
-1) Types of vehicle can enter into the garage for example CAR and Motorbike
+1) Types of vehicle can enter into the garage for example CAR and Motorbike.
-2) Find where vehicle is present in multi-storeyed Building in a Garage
+2) Find vehicle location in a multi-storeyed Building in a Garage.
-3) Roles based authentication for example USER and MANAGER
+3) Roles based authentication for example USER and MANAGER.

 How to use after git clone
 1) Java 17 or higher and Docker must be installed in system